 “Well, I don’t see any cinder blocks.
 You could ask for cardboard boxes from the grocery store.”
-The complaint chorus moves out of my hearing.
+The complaint chorus moves out of earshot.

 I throw coffee grounds into the pot and leave them to brew.
 For a moment I just gather the strength to open the daily paper.
 Sometimes I know too much of the backstory of several news items.

 The foreign news tells of unrest in the world, but nothing special sticks out.
 It’s been peaceful in Fort Knox.
 No head of state has found her/himself in a Moomin-dress in the middle of an official visit.
 Good—diplomatic incidents are always bothersome.
 Though I have to admit the miniature birchwood model of Turku city filling Tiananmen Square looked funny on the TV news.

 Nothing else noteworthy in the newspaper.
 I get my coffee mug and go to the backyard to sit on the grass and consider the week’s schedule.
 Have to do grocery shopping, I’ve promised a visit to both the public swimming pool and the beach, and we might drop by the flea market.
 Yes, indeed.
 We need a new grill.